LeFevir/TempEqFortran/README.md

 # TempEqFortran
-Temperature Equation calculation on Fortran 90
+Temperature and Dose Equation calculation on Fortran 90 based on Krank-Nicolson scheme and new version